PREVENT duty training

 Raising awareness and understanding of PREVENT training can help people identify and refer those showing signs of radicalisation.

-PREVENT encompasses all types of extremism and radicalisation. in 2021/2022, cases adopted through Channel (the safeguarding panel which supports the duty) could be broken down as:
+The initiative encompasses all types of extremism and radicalisation.
+Cases adopted through Channel (the safeguarding panel which supports the duty) could be broken down as:

 - 42% were related to extreme right-wing radicalisation (339)